batinhugo/Hugo-korsan/README.md

 Deliver to a different NPC with delivery animation

-20% chance of triggering a police alert (notify + waypoint)
+20% chance of triggering a police alert (notify)

 Cancel delivery anytime via the job NPC